rdowd003/RD_Mentoring/Test-Sets/week1_skill_assessment/README.md

 ## Tl;dr
 1. Complete the code challenge
     - Fill in functions with your responses
-    - run `make test` within the week1_skills_assessment directory
+    - Run pytest in the test-set1 directory to check your answers
-    - go back adn fix incorrect functions
+    - Go back adn fix incorrect functions

 2. Complete the concepts.txt file

-3. Complete the case study (jupyter notebook)

-4. Once all three are done push your changes to the coreyholt
+4. Once both are done push your changes to the coreyholt branch

 5. We will review together